bhentschel/vip.org/_pages/program.md

 **SPEAKER:** Andrea Brennen, IQT Labs

+---
-### Visualising Climate forecasts, Managing Uncertainty and Accuracy at Seasonal and Sub-Seasonal Scales
+### Visualizing Climate Forecasts, Managing Uncertainty and Accuracy at Seasonal and Sub-Seasonal Scales
 **ABSTRACT:**
 _RESILIENCE_ is a visualisation tool that displays geolocated seasonal and sub-seasonal forecasts of climate variables.
 Uncertainty depends on the predictability of climate at those time scales, and on the accuracy of the models (skill).
 The tool targets renewable energy traders who need to hedge their decisions based on the prediction spread and the accuracy of past climate predictions: Is the wind expected to be below its historical values?
 Should we buy alternative energy sources?